oorb/oorb/README.md

 where `COMPILER` is `gfortran`, `g95`, `intel`, `absoft`, `compaq`, `ibm`, `lahey`, or `sun`, and `TYPE` is either `opt` for optimized code or `deb` for code including debugging information.
 The `--prefix` line is optional;
-if given it tells `make install` where to install the binaries and data files after they have been built (assuming you don't wish to run them from the source tree).
+if given it tells `make install` where to install the binaries and data files after they have been built.

 A commonly used configuration is:
 ```bash
 ./configure gfortran opt --prefix=/opt/oorb
 ```
+If left unspecified, the install prefix defaults to `/usr/local`.

 Once you have configured the source code, run `make` to build it: